zimolzak/psci-resource-proposal/ab.md

 from stakeholders including potential organizational users and external subject matter experts.
 We will solicit feedback on both overall and section-specific form and content.
-Potential section-specific subject matter experts are identified in the Part IV of the proposed contents below.
+Potential section-specific subject matter experts are identified in the *Strategies* section of the proposed contents below.
 Key steps include:

 1. Early in development we will engage stakeholders to reach consensus